Astronomy-Physics (ASP)

 ASP 201.
 University Physics I. 4 Hours.

-Lectures and laboratories in kinematics; Newton's three laws; work and energy; conservation of linear momentum; angular momentum; rotational dynamics; gravitation and Kepler's laws; harmonic motion, waves, and sound.
-Course Information: Prerequisite: MAT 115 or equivalent course or placement.
+Calculus based lectures and laboratories in kinematics; Newton's Laws; work and energy; conservation of linear momentum; angular momentum; rotational dynamics; gravitation; fluids; simple harmonic motion, and waves.
+Course Information: Prerequisites: MAT 115 or equivalent course or placement.
 This course fulfills a general education requirement at UIS in the area of Physical Science with a Lab (IAI Code: P2 900L).

 ASP 202.
 University Physics II.
 4 Hours.

-Lectures and laboratories in laws of thermodynamics; ideal gases and thermal properties; kinetic theory of gases; fluid mechanics; electricity and magnetism; RCC circuits; laws of Gauss, Ampere, and Faraday; magnetic properties, Maxwell's equations, and optics.
-Course Information: Prerequisite: ASP 201.
+Calculus based lectures and laboratories in the laws of thermodynamics; ideal gases and thermal properties; kinetic theory of gases; electricity and magnetism; electrostatic induction; geometric optics; wave properties of light and selected topics in modern physics.
+Course Information: Prerequisites: ASP 201.

 ASP 221.
 Introduction to Cosmology.
 3 Hours.